vmware-tanzu/cartographer/rfc/rfc-0000-allow-resources-to-report-status.md

   - The `ClusterResourceStatusRule` could instead be inlined in the templates.
     - Separating these rules in a separate CRD allows for re-usability of those rules.
   - We could also not require the templates to specify the `ClusterResourceStatusRule` and instead have those rules automatically select templates based on the `kind` and `apiVersion` of the resource they are stamping out.
-    - This could be a bit confusing because of ytt.
-A template could end up stamping out different types of resources and so Cartographer would only be able to inform users which `ClusterResourceStatusRule` is used for a given template after an owner is applied, and it could then be reflected in the owner status.
+    - This could be a bit confusing because the type of the stamped resource may be templated as well.
+Therefore, a template could end up stamping out different types of resources and so Cartographer would only be able to inform users which `ClusterResourceStatusRule` is used for a given template after an owner is applied, and it could then be reflected in the owner status.
 - What is the impact of not doing this?
   - Users/UI creators will have to have in depth knowledge of the underlying resources to determine the health of the owner.